HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 # Install all the packages from requirements.txt
 pip install -r requirements.txt

+# Double check if the installed package versions are correct using:
+import pandas as pd
+import numpy as np
+import sys
+print(f'pandas version: {pd.__version__}')
+print(f'numpy version: {np.__version__}')
+print(f'Python version: {sys.version}')

-# If pip install didn't install in virtual environment folder, use the full path to the Python interpreter in your virtual environment to install.
+# If pip install didn't install in your virtual environment folder, use the full path to the Python interpreter in your virtual environment to install.
 # requirements.txt file should be located at the main folder.
 C:\Users\Cody\Desktop\Default_Python\Default_Python\Scripts\python.exe -m pip install -r requirements.txt